Risks from working with Nano Technologies

-The benefits of nanotechnology are due to the novel properties that these materials bring.
+The benefits of nanotechnology are because of the novel properties that these materials bring.

 As the size of a particle decreases, the surface area per unit mass increases, with more atoms on the surface of the particle and increased surface reactivity.
-Furthermore, the number of particles per unit mass increases exponentially with decreasing size.
+The number of particles per unit mass increases exponentially with decreasing size.

 There is also the potential for generating novel structures such as nanotubes and fullerenes (or buckyballs), which are tubes or hollow spheres of carbon atoms linked in hexagonal and pentagonal arrays.
-Such considerations have led to the thought that nanoparticles may have different toxicological properties and different hazard potential from their larger counterparts.
+Such considerations mean nanoparticles may have different toxicological properties and different hazard potential from their larger counterparts.

 Health Effects of Nano-Particles

-There have been a large number of investigations into nanoparticle use.
+There have been many investigations into nanoparticle use.
 Some animal studies show that the particles contribute to inflammation and lung injury, after inhalation.
 Also, some nanoparticles may have genotoxic effects and induce DNA damage.

-Research has mainly focussed on the potential toxicity of nanomaterials in the lung and skin, as well as the likelihood of their transport to other organs.
+Research has mainly focussed on the potential toxicity of nanomaterials in the lung and skin, and the likelihood of their transport to other organs.
 But effects such as clots and heart attacks could be possible too.
-It has also been suggested that nanotubes might induce similar health effects to asbestos.
+They have also suggested it that nanotubes might induce similar health effects to asbestos.

-As a result, the European Commission and the Health and Safety Executive recommend that ‘nanosciences and nanotechnologies (N&N) research activities should be conducted in accordance with the precautionary principle,
+As a result, the European Commission and the Health and Safety Executive recommend that nanosciences and nanotechnologies (N&N) research activities should adopt the precautionary principle,

 although there remains some debate about how the precautionary principle can be applied in this case.

 To control exposure to nanomaterials in the workplace, the most effective approach is to enclose anything that processes these.
 A well designed, properly installed and used ventilation and exhaust systems can provide adequate protection for workers.
 Also, consider monitoring and maintenance to avoid leakages and breaches from air filters.
-Filtration of the exhaust systems with multi-stage high-efficiency particulate air filters is recommended by the HSE.
+The HSE recommends filtration of the exhaust systems with multi-stage high-efficiency particulate air filters.

-Personal protective systems as used for other hazards, e.g., respiratory masks, have not yet been fully tested.
+Personal protective systems as used for other hazards, e.g., respiratory masks, yet to be fully tested.
 Although, diffusion, mechanical filtration and electrostatic attraction are potentially effective against nanoparticles.

-One of the most important strategies is to know that nanomaterials are being handled; this is straightforward for dedicated nanomaterials’ facilities, where the materials are, for example, is manufactured.
-However, organisations lower on the supply chains may not be fully aware of the components of materials.
+One of the most important strategies is to know that nanomaterials are in use, this is straightforward for dedicated nanomaterials’ facilities, where the materials are manufactured.
+However, organisations lower on the supply chain may not fully know the components of materials.